 During the implementation phase, projects may need to make changes to their approved work plan.
-Change requests need to be communicated to EIT Community, who will assess and accept or reject the request.
+Change requests need to be communicated to EIT Urban Mobility, who will assess and accept or reject the request.
 If accepted, next steps will depend on the type of change requested: major changes or minor changes.
 Whenever possible, requests for project changes should be submitted in an aggregated way, avoiding multiple requests.

-Minor changes
+5.1 Minor changes

 The Project Leader can request minor changes at any time.
-The proposed change should be discussed with the relevant EIT Community contact person, who will assess its impact.
-If the change is accepted, the steps in the grant management system are:
+The proposed change should be discussed with the relevant EIT Urban Mobility Thematic Area, who will assess its impact.
+If the change is accepted, the steps in the current PLAZA system are:

-- Changes in Project Leader and members, tasks, or milestones: Communicate to the PMO contact person for the Project. who will implement the change in grant management system - Changes in due dates of deliverables: The Project Leader can delay the due date for a deliverable in the deliverable submission form in grant management system.
-The EIT Community contact person for the Project will receive an automatic notification from grant management system. - Small changes in budget distribution between cost categories5 at partner level lower than +/- 30%.
+- Changes in the contact person of the Project Leader/partners, tasks, or milestones: Communicate to the PMO contact person for the Project, who will implement the change in PLAZA. - Changes in due dates of deliverables (postponement for up to 2 months): The Project Leader can delay the due date for a deliverable in the deliverable submission form in PLAZA (To Do list "Submit Deliverables, KPI and Milestones") by clicking on "Report Delay" and setting a new date.
+The Thematic Area contact person for the Project will receive an automatic notification from PLAZA. - Small changes in budget distribution between cost categories at partner level lower than +/- 30%.
 For example, an individual partner shifting 30% of their own travel budget to personnel.
 These deviations are generally accepted and can be reported and justified at the time of the final reporting.